tonantr/python-p3-setting-up-sqlite/README.md

 $ brew install sqlite
 ```

+> **Note**: We use Homebrew here in place of pip because pip is used to manage
+> _Python_ libraries.
+SQLite can be accessed through a Python module that we
+> will explore later in this module, but it is not a Python library itself.

 #### OSX: Install From Binary

 If Homebrew isn't working out for you, you can download one of the pre-compiled